qingstor/crossfire-rs/README.md

 While using mp tx or mp rx, there's memory overhead to pass along wakers for pending async producer or consumer.
 Since waker is small, the overhead can be ignored if your channel is busy.
 Canceled wakers will be eventually cleanup by later send/receive event.
-If the channel is used for close notification (which never trigger), currently there's hard coded threshold to clean up those canceled wakers.
+If the channel is used for close notification (which never trigger) in combine with futures::select, currently there's hard coded threshold to clean up those canceled wakers.

 ## Stability